Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q4.
 How do you work on each of those three skills when you practice?

-1. I film and record what’s needed, use softwares to slow tunes down with, and then slowly (perhaps by 1 BPM at a time) increase the pace at which I practise the section.
+1. I film and record what’s needed, use software to slow tunes down, and then slowly (perhaps by 1 BPM at a time) increase the pace at which I practise the section.

 3. Practise EVERY day; set challenges just within reach; bear in mind that frustration is just a step towards improvement.